numpattern/numpattern.github.io/_posts/2025-08-23-Detecting_breaks_on_1D_signal.md

   <img src="https://raw.githubusercontent.com/numpattern/numpattern.github.io/main/img/Signalbreaks_pelt_npoints_vs_tcost.png" style="width: 50%; height: auto;">
 </div>

-**Penalty vs Number of Change Points**
+**Penalty vs Number of Change Points.**
-PELT balances model fit and complexity when detecting change points in a noisy signal.
-By varying the penalty parameter.
+PELT balances model fit and complexity when detecting change points by varying the penalty parameter.
 Total Cost: A combination of sum of squared errors (SSE) within segments and the penalty for adding change points.
-Number of Change Points (NCP): How many times the algorithm splits the signal.
-As the penalty increases, the model favors fewer change points, reducing complexity.
-Steep drop: At low penalties, the model is sensitive and detects many changes—even noise.
+Number of Change Points (NCP) are the times the algorithm splits the signal.
+The image shows some characteristics.
+The model favors fewer change points as the penalty increases which in turn reduce complexity.
+The steep drop: the model is sensitive and detects many changes—even noise at low penalties.
 Elbow point: A sharp bend where the number of change points stabilizes.
 This often indicates a good penalty value.
 Flat tail: At high penalties, the model becomes conservative and only detects major shifts.
 A higher penalty means PELT is more conservative—it avoids adding change points unless the fit improves significantly.
 A lower penalty makes it more permissive, allowing more change points even for small improvements.
-There's a sweet spot highlighted in green where the trade-off between fit and simplicity is optimal — capturing meaningful changes without overfitting noise.
-This justify the choice of penalty when applying PELT to real-world data.
+The green region is the sweer spot where the trade-off between fit and simplicity is optimal — capturing meaningful changes without overfitting noise.
+This justifies the choice of penalty when applying PELT to real-world data.
 <div style="text-align: center;">
   <img src="https://raw.githubusercontent.com/numpattern/numpattern.github.io/main/img/Signalbreaks_pelt_penalty_vs_tc_ncp.png" style="width: 50%; height: auto;">
 </div>